CiaranWelsh/PokerX/lib/googletest/googletest/docs/faq.md

 ## I need to test that different implementations of an interface satisfy some common requirements.
 Should I use typed tests or value-parameterized tests?

-For testing various implementations of the same interface, either typed tests or value-parameterized tests can get it done.
+For testing various implementations of the same interface, either typed tests or value-parameterized tests can get it game_ended.
 It's really up to you the user to decide which is more convenient for you, depending on your particular case.
 Some rough guidelines: